Zero-Knowledge Server is an answer to modern privacy problems, when server can’t read user’s data. It has a few limits:

 { type: '0', d: string, iv: string }

-Server need to save client’s actions.
+Server needs to save client’s actions.
 For instance by using persistent log (you may need to write LogStore implementation to keep log in some database).

 On the server you will need to set reasons for 0 actions to keep them in log: